AgoraIO-Community/ContentContributorGuides/Content-Topics.md

 ## Available Content Topics
-Interested in the [Agora Content Contributor Program](https://www.agora.io/en/agora-content-contributor-program/) but aren't sure what to write about?
+Interested in becoming an [Agora Content Contributor](https://www.agora.io/en/agora-content-contributor-program/) but aren't sure what to write about?
 Below is a list of suggeted topics for content we would be interested in seeing.

 ### Active speaker highlight in a grid view video call
 - Web
 - Anroid
 - iOS
-- Flutter (CCP-Pending)
+- Flutter (ACC-Pending)
 - other platforms available

 ### Hand gesture recognition during video call